ilg-physics-ucsb/physics3l-manual/Lab3-Week2/Lab3-Week2.md

 b) Estimate your uncertainty in your mass values.

-c) What are the sources of uncertainty here? / How did you determine your uncertainty?
+c) What are the sources of uncertainty here?
 :::

 :::